BvrLab/one-notification-api/README.md

 # One-Notification-App

 An ongoing project that simplifies email notification configuration and management hosted here.
-With an intuitive dashboard, developers can easily customize settings and trigger notifications using a powerful API or library.
+With an intuitive dashboard, developers can easily customize settings and trigger notifications using a RESTful API or library.
 Monitor delivery status and track performance for seamless email communication.

 The client is built with Next.js and the server with Nest.js.